Signs Your Dog Is Sick

 If your dog has one round of vomiting or diarrhea but is otherwise acting and eating normally, it may just be an upset tummy.
 Monitor symptoms and feed small portions of bland, wet food (such as boiled chicken or cooked hamburger mixed with rice) for a day or two until symptoms improve.
 Then, gradually reintroduce dry food.

-But if these sick dog symptoms continue within or beyond a 24-hour time period and are accompanied by other symptoms (such as weakness, lethargy, loss of appetite or dry heaving), book an appointment with your vet.
+But if these sick dog symptoms continue within or beyond 24 hours and are accompanied by other symptoms (such as weakness, lethargy, loss of appetite or dry heaving), book an appointment with your vet.
 It could be a sign of something more serious, such as a foreign object that was ingested, viral or bacterial infection or parvovirus infection in puppies.4

 3. Whimpering